Priapos1004/Applied-Presentation-of-Statistical-Data-Analysis/README.md

 python applied\ part\ scripts/1_study.py
 ```

-The scripts use an artificial dataset that retains the original structure of variables but is populated with randomly generated values.
-The ranges for these random values were estimated by ChatGPT-4, solely based on the variable descriptions provided, without incorporating any additional information or biases.
-The data generation script is named [generate_dataset.py](applied%20part%20scripts/generate_dataset.py) and complies with GDPR requirements.

-You can modify the row number of the artificial dataset as well as the logging settings of the applied part's scripts in [config.py](applied%20part%20scripts/config.py).
+Additionally, you can modify the row number of the artificial dataset as well as the logging settings of the applied part's scripts in [config.py](applied%20part%20scripts/config.py).

 ### Removed Variables